tc39/source-map/proposals/scopes.md

   - if `loc_gen` is in an inlined function, the scopes in the original source which contain the function call that was inlined

 The following information describes a scope in the source map:
-- whether this is a function scope
+- the type ("kind") of a scope.
+The "global" scope refers to anything hoisted to `globalThis`, whereas "file" refers to the top-level scope of individual script files or ES modules.
 - whether bindings from outer scopes are accessible within this scope
 - whether the debugger should step over this scope
 - whether this scope should be shown among the original scopes